ct-js/ct-js/app/data/ct.libs/light/README.md

 );
 ```

-This will create a ligth based on the first (zeroish) frame of a texture called `AlarmGlowMask`, and make it red.
+This will create a light based on the first (zeroish) frame of a texture called `AlarmGlowMask`, and make it red.

 You can **remove a light** with a method `ct.light.remove(copyOrLight);`.
 You can either pass an owning copy or the light itself.